microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL.md

     _Creating an ML workspace_

-1. Once the new workspace appears in the portal, click it.
+1. It typically takes 30 seconds or so for the new ML workspace to be created.
+(Watch the green bars in the lower-right corner of the portal.
+When they stop moving, the workspace has been created.)
+Once the new workspace appears in the portal, click it.

     ![Opening the new workspace](Images/ml-workspaces.png)